davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/escape/forest.md

-The night was pitch black, and a heavy wind blew through the trees, making it the coldest {{playerName}} had had.
+The night was pitch black, and a heavy wind blew through the trees, making it the coldest {{playerName}} had gone through.

 {{#if-has-flag "bothCompanionsAlive"}}
 "Do you see that?" asked Lady Willsbourgh, pointing at the trees.